Houses in multiple occupancy

 - the storey-height criteria will no longer apply

 - any property with five or more people who form unrelated households, and share amenities such as a kitchen or bathroom, must have an HMO licence.
-Find out more about the new legislation.
+Find out more about the legislation on GOV.UK.

 New regulations have also been added which state that minimum bedroom floor sizes must be as follows: